PASTAplus/PEP/peps/pep-9.md

 ### 2. How will the current `DataPackageManager.access_matrix` table be exported to the AuthZ service?

 ### 3. How will ezEML interact with the AuthZ service?

+### 4. Will the data package "principal" owner be represented in the ACR registry?

+Currently, the data package owner is passed to the "isAuthorized" method through a separate parameter, `principalOwner`, which is obtained by querying the data package manager resource registry.
+The `principalOwner` is compared to the submitter of the resource access request to determine if the submitter is the owner of the data package, and if so, the submitter is granted "changePermission" access to the data resource in question without the need for an ACR.
+This is an implicit ACR that is not stored in the ACR registry.

 ## References